Lulech23/ReplaceOSK/README.md

 While TabTipProxy provides a much better experience than vanilla TabTip, if a Visual Basic .NET compiler can't be found on the host PC, and attempts to download a precompiled binary fail, ReplaceOSK will fallback to vanilla TabTip instead.
 The type of installation used will be indicated both during the initial ReplaceOSK operation and in subsequent runs of the Batch script.

 ## Known Issues
-* **Win + Ctrl + O shortcut sometimes fails to close the keyboard while certain applications are focused**
-    * For now, touch 'X' to close
+* If an elevated process is focused, certain key combinations are no longer accessible (since TabTipProxy doesn't run elevated).
+This means instead of detecting Win + Ctrl + O, TabTipProxy can just detect...
+Ctrl.
+As a result, any Ctrl key combinations (Ctrl + C, Ctrl + V, etc) will also trigger the keyboard to close.
+Non-elevated processes are not affected.